-Satellite images and tracking maps of Category 4 Major Hurricane Ian 2022, September 19 - October 1.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Ian 2022, September 19 - October 2.
 Max wind speed 155mph.

 Ongoing major to record river flooding will continue through next week across portions of central Florida.
 Limited flash, urban, and small stream flooding is possible across portions of the central Appalachians and the southern Mid-Atlantic this weekend.